+The Weigand Elementary Urban Trees/Rain Gardens project will result in the planting of 450 native plants, 43 native trees, and installation of 2,400 square feet of pervious rain gardens near Weigand Elementary School.
 Urban Greening projects will coordinate on community engagement that focuses on recruiting and educating community members through regular events.
 Weigand Elementary Urban Trees/Rain Gardens will host community tree care meetings to educate attendees about the project and to recruit tree adopters, who will be responsible for tree watering during the grant period.
 Additional tree adopters will be recruited via phone, bilingual flyers, and door-to-door canvassing.
 The project also plans to develop three Jordan High School lesson plans.
-At each elementary school, Watts Cool Schools - Green Schools will facilitate the development of an Eco-club to help engage and educate students on urban greening.
-At each school, the project partner will host a public presentation on the project and a community sustainability workshop.
-Greening the Blue Line will recruit community volunteers to assist with 10 tree planting activities and events and 19 tree care activities and events.
-Century Gateway Park and Freedom Tree Park will host community meetings to solicit resident input on how to prioritize park components and uses, as well as keep the community updated on park plans and progress.
+At each elementary school.